Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

-Obviously, as an explicit function of the number of sources, the derived ZZB is appropriate for multiple sources case.
-Besides, the ZZB also depends on the number of snapshots, the number of array sensors, SNRs of sources, \textit{a priori} distribution of DOAs, array observation data via the Fisher information, and the coherent coefficient $\bm{\beta}$.
+Obviously, same as the generalized ZZB \eqref{ZZB MSE final}, the derived ZZB is also an explicit function of the number of sources, and depends on the number of snapshots, the number of array sensors, the \textit{a priori} distribution and SNRs of sources, array observation data via the Fisher information matrix, and the coherent coefficient $\bm{\beta}$.